What You Need To Know About Cleaning and Preparing Aluminum Filler and Base Metals Before Welding

-A. The short answer: No!
-To avoid the common issues noted above, always clean the joint prior to welding — most aluminum will come from the factory with oil and grease on it.
-First, degrease the surfaces with a solvent, and then use a cheesecloth or paper towel to clean and dry the welding joint (these are preferred because they are porous and will absorb more oils/moisture).
-Also wipe the opposite side of the joint clean so that no impurities are pulled through the aluminum and into the weld puddle.
+The short answer: No!
+To avoid the common issues noted above, always clean the joint prior to welding.
+Most aluminum will come from the factory with oil and grease on it.
+First, degrease the surfaces with a solvent.
+Then use a cheesecloth or paper towel to clean and dry the welding joint (these are preferred because they are porous and will absorb more oils/moisture).
+Also wipe the opposite side of the joint clean so no impurities are pulled through the aluminum into the weld puddle.

-- Do not use shop rags to clean welding joints as these rags can easily transfer oil and dirt to the welding surface.
+- Do not use shop rags to clean welding joints.
+These rags can easily transfer oil and dirt to the welding surface.

 - Do not use compressed air to blow off the joint.
 Compressed air contains moisture and oil contaminants.